 - Buy Internet For The Day or Cruise

 Most cruise ships have internet cafes of some kind or you are able to use the internet on your phone/laptop/tablet.
-If I do purchase an internet package I will usually buy a ‘social’ package which allows me to access sites like Facebook and Instagram.
-I’ve never been on a cruise with internet fast enough to live stream or watch videos.
+If I do purchase an internet package I will usually buy a ‘social’ package that allows me to access sites like Facebook and Instagram.

 Alternatives to Onboard Internet